-Dina Al-Mahdy is a freelance translator and writer at numerous magazines and newspapers: Al-Ahram Weekly, Medium Magazine, Elephant Journal, and Women of Egypt Magazine, and at various publishing houses: Egypt’s National Center for Translation, Dar Dawen Publishers, Bloomsbury Publishing, and Austin Macauley Publishers.
-She currently works as Head of Projects Coordination Unit at Bibliotheca Alexandrina (Library of Alexandria).
-She is also a freelance translation project manager at Dar Dawen Publishing House.
+Dina Al-Mahdy is a freelance translator and writer at numerous local and international magazines and newspapers: Al-Ahram Weekly, Medium Magazine, Elephant Journal, and Women of Egypt Magazine, and at various publishing houses inside and outside Egypt: Egypt’s National Center for Translation, Dar Dawen Publishers, Bloomsbury Publishing, and Austin Macauley Publishers.
+She currently works as Head of Projects Coordination Unit, Bibliotheca Alexandrina (Library of Alexandria).

-Besides being a reading-promoter and a photo-blogger, she is also an associate at the International Positive Psychology Association (IPPA); and a member at the American Literary Translators Association (ALTA); the International Association for Professional Translators and Interpreters (IAPTI) and the International Association for Translation and Intercultural Studies (IATIS); and Translators Without Borders Organization (TWB).
+Besides being a reading-promoter and a photo-blogger, she is also an associate at the International Positive Psychology Association (IPPA); and a member at the American Literary Translators Association (ALTA); the International Association for Professional Translators and Interpreters (IAPTI); the International Association for Translation and Intercultural Studies (IATIS); and Translators Without Borders Organization (TWB).

 Dina received her BA of Language and Translation from the Faculty of Arts, Alexandria University, English Department.
-She studied a Diploma of Higher Education in Translation Studies, Univeristy of Cambridge, UK.
+She studied a Diploma of Higher Education in Translation Studies, University of Cambridge, UK.